SEB-Core/mongoose-recipes/README.md

 )
 if (!validPassword) {
   return res.send('Your old password was not correct!
 Please try again.')
-  // This will be also be an EJS page...
+  // This can also be an EJS page...
 }
 ```